just-language/rad/README.md

 The async objects provide `async_*` functions (`async_write`, `async_read`, `async_wait`, ...) to perform async operations using handlers and awaitables.

-If the async functions arguments are `Args ... args` then the last arguemnts deduces the type of the async mode used.
+If the async functions arguments are `Args ... args` then the last arguemnts deduces the kind of the async mode used.

 ```
 // use awaitables and report errors via exceptions